-- 1. A minimal print in clothing is acceptable if it is a black and white print. - 2.
-Clothing should be professional and clean. - 3.
-Hair should be styled prior to arriving at the school. - 4.
-Any cosmetics should be applied prior to arriving at the school. - 5.
+- 1. Future Professionals may wear black, white or gray in any combination. - 2.
+A minimal print in clothing is acceptable if it is a black, white or gray print. - 3.
+Clothing should be professional and clean. - 4.
+Shoes can be any color but must have a closed toe. - 5.
+Hair should be styled prior to arriving at the school. - 6.
+Any cosmetics should be applied prior to arriving at the school. - 7.
 The following is a list of acceptable dress: - a.
 Jeans or clothing made of jean material if they are black or gray in color.
 Any rips or tears must fall below the fingertips, when standing up. - b.
-Sleeveless tops. - c.
-Sweatshirts, printed T-shirts, hooded sweatshirts and/or jackets with the Paul Mitchell logo or the school logo may be worn. - d.
-Stylish hats, scarves, and stylish head wraps. - e.
-Shorts and/or skirts that fall below the fingertips. - 6.
-Tights or leggings should be worn with skirts or dresses that fall above the knees for all Future Professionals. - 7.
+Sleeveless tops that have a strap that is at least 2 inches wide. - c.
+Sweatshirts, printed T-shirts, hooded sweatshirts and/or jackets that are black, white, or gray in color. - d.
+Stylish hats, scarves, stylish head wraps, fedoras, flat hats or ascots may be worn. - e.
+Shorts and/or skirts that fall below the fingertips when standing up. - f.
+Crop tops that fall below the belly button. - 8.
+Tights or leggings should be worn with skirts or dresses that fall above the knees for all Future Professionals. - 9.
+Leggings may be worn with a long top that falls below the hips. - 10.
 Name tag as provided by the school.
-All Future Professionals are required to wear a name tag while in attendance.
+All Future Professionals are required to wear a name tag while in attendance